shariq1989/cookbook/content/recipe/Austrian_ Beef_ Stew.md

 8. Quick release, stir, and let stand for 15 minutes.
 9. Stir in the fresh dill and vinegar.
 10. Taste and season with salt and pepper.
-11. Garnish with sour cream and serve with egg noodles or eat as a stew.
+11. Garnish with sour cream and serve with egg noodles